brandur/sorg/content/articles/redis-cluster.md

-hook = "Flattening a single very hot vertical Redis node into a horizontal Redis Cluster at Stripe." location = "San Francisco" published_at = 2018-04-26T17:29:17Z title = "Scaling a High-traffic Rate Limiting Stack With Redis Cluster"
+hook = "Flattening a single very hot vertical Redis node into a horizontal Redis Cluster at Stripe." location = "San Francisco" published_at = 2018-04-26T17:29:17Z title = "Scaling a High-traffic Rate Limiting Stack with Redis Cluster"
 +++

 Redis is the often unspoken workhorse of production.
 It's